Cairo Skywatch Tower

 Cairo Skywatch Tower, also known as Delta Lima 3 Green Ground Observation Tower, is a historic watchtower located in Tippecanoe Township, Tippecanoe County, Indiana.
 It was built in 1952, and is a 40-foot tall wooden structure.
 It once had a glass-enclosed office.
 It was the first officially commissioned rural skywatch tower by the United States Air Force's Civilian Ground Observation Corps under the Operation Skywatch program.
-In 1959, after the dissolution of the Civilian Ground Observation Corps, the watchtower was also abandoned.
+In 1959, after the dissolution of the Civilian Ground Observation Corps, the watchtower was abandoned.

 It was listed on the National Register of Historic Places in 2002.